avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

     - ``dmEnt`` - entrained mass of particle [kg]

-    - ``stoppedParticles`` - particles that are stopped (mass or velocity is zero) and deleted from the particles
+    - ``stoppedParticles`` - dictionary with particles (containing x-, y-coordinates, mass and ID) that are stopped (mass or velocity is zero) and deleted from the particles in each time step

 For more details, see :py:func:`com1DFA.com1DFA.initializeParticles`.